Recently Viewed:Molokai Travel Tips Molokai Travel Tips

 It’s best to rent a car on Molokai.
 The island is easy to navigate with only one two-lane highway stretching across it.
 However, some excursions require the use of a 4-wheel drive vehicle.
 Quantities are limited so make reservations in advance.
 Remember to go easy on the accelerator here.
 As the sign says on your way out of the airport: “Slow down, you’re in Molokai”.

 Hawaii’s currency is the US dollar.
-You can exchange currency at Honolulu International Airport (HNL), at the other major neighbouring island airports, and at resort destinations.
+You can exchange currency at Honolulu International Airport (HNL) and at the other major neighbouring island airports.
 Major credit cards are widely accepted and ATM machines are plentiful.
 Travellers cheques are accepted at many businesses.

 US standards on tipping apply:

 Restaurants: 15-20%.
 Check to see if “gratuity” is included for large parties.

 Bar: $0.50-$1 US per drink

 The official languages of Hawaii are English and Hawaiian, although Hawaiian is not commonly spoken.
 Major resort areas often have customer service representatives who speak Japanese.

 Internet access is readily available in Hawaii.
 Electricity in the US is 115/120 volts at 60 cycles (60 Hz) per second.
 If your device does not accept this voltage, you may need to purchase a voltage converter.